liuxingao/qiskit-sdk-py/README.md

 To use QISKit Python version you'll need to have installed [Python 3 or later](https://www.python.org/downloads/) and [Jupyter Notebooks](https://jupyter.readthedocs.io/en/latest/install.html) (recommended to interact with tutorials).

-For this reason e recomend to use [Anaconda 3](https://www.continuum.io/downloads) python distribution for install all of this dependencies.
+For this reason we recomend to use [Anaconda 3](https://www.continuum.io/downloads) python distribution for install all of this dependencies.

 In addition, a basic understanding of quantum information is very helpful when interacting with QISKit.
 If you're new to quantum, Start with our [User Guides](https://github.com/QISKit/ibmqx-user-guides)!